Asquera/es-sg-do/README.md

 > By default the scripts configure the cluster for testing.
 You can set `- testing: false` in the `settings.yml` to disable this.

+Access any host of the cluster with `ssh root@$IP` where IP is one of the IPs found via `ansible es-nodes --list`.

 All certs and keys are injected into machines in the `/root/certs/` directory.
 Log in with the `root` user and you can make requests like so:

 ```bash